Which Audio Player?

 Listening to the translated Scriptures: a review of today’s digital audio players

-Author: Richard Margetts (2019)
+Author: Richard Margetts (2024)

-Fourth Edition – Revised for 2019
+Fifth Edition – Revised for May 2024

 It is not hard to convince those involved in Scripture access and Scripture engagement of the value of listening to audio Scriptures.
 We want to assist communities in making strategic choices about how best to make them available and how best to encourage people to engage with them.
 One of the ways people listen to the Bible today is using a digital audio player.
 But since there are so many different audio players to choose from, how do we make a good choice?

-This in-depth review (66 pages) compares a range of today’s digital audio players including the Proclaimer (from Faith Comes By Hearing), the Envoy 2 (from MegaVoice), the Audibible K1 (from Kivah Distributors), the Papyrus and The Torch (from Renew World Outreach), the Kulumi Mini and Lost Sheep from Hope Tech Global.
+This in-depth review (66 pages) compares a range of today’s digital audio players including the Proclaimers (from Faith Comes By Hearing), the Envoy 2 (from MegaVoice), the Audibible K1 (from Kivah Distributors), the Papyrus and The Torch (from Renew World Outreach), the Kulumi Mini and Lost Sheep from Hope Tech Global.

 The review is presented in several sections, illustrated with photos and giving a summary of the key features, prices, pros and cons of each player.
 Also mentioned are feature phones, smartphones and locally available MP3 players.

-3. More capacity: As memory has become cheaper, audio players are seeing an increasing amount of built-in memory.
+7. More capacity: As memory has become cheaper, audio players are seeing an increasing amount of built-in memory.
 This means that they have the capacity to contain more content and better-quality audio.
 There is less need to compress audio files to make them as small as possible.

-4. Durability and better battery life: Today’s audio players are more durable than their predecessors.
+8. Durability and better battery life: Today’s audio players are more durable than their predecessors.
 This means better build quality and improved battery technology.
 In the past, one of the biggest complaints about audio players was the problem of dead batteries after a few months of use.
 The batteries being used today have a much longer shelf life and will last for longer.

-5. Multilingual players: There is a trend to see multiple languages on a single player, e.g. translations of the Bible in a selection of languages – very useful for multilingual contexts.
+11. Multilingual players: There is a trend to see multiple languages on a single player, e.g. translations of the Bible in a selection of languages – very useful for multilingual contexts.

-6. Easier content loading with MP3 files: In the past, some players required less than common audio file formats, meaning that you had to run file conversion and compression programs before uploading new content.
+12. Easier content loading with MP3 files: In the past, some players required less than common audio file formats, meaning that you had to run file conversion and compression programs before uploading new content.
 Now most players take standard MP3 files and uploading content is much easier.

-Download the full report as a PDF document.
+Download the full report as a PDF document:

 Share with others: